 - Wood technology in building construction: Researchers are developing and improving cross-laminated timber plates for solid wood structures.
 Cross-laminated timber consists of layers of solid timber boards glued cross-wise to adjacent layers.
 It is particularly dimensionally stable.
 Buildings made out of solid wood are environmentally friendly, sustainable and cheap to produce.

-Researchers from 55 institutes from all 7 faculties at TU Graz are working on a total of 210 projects (respectively 310 sub-projects).
+Researchers from around 50 institutes from all 7 faculties at TU Graz are working on a total of over 200 projects.

 Urban and mobility planning